kdeldycke/awesome-engineering-team-management/readme.md

 - [How Not to Bomb Your Offer Negotiation](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/) - “A good negotiator is empathetic and collaborative.
 They don't try to control you or issue ultimatums.
 Rather, they try to think creatively about how to fulfill both your and their needs.”
 - [How to answer the “What's your current salary?” job interview question](https://42hire.com/how-to-answer-the-whats-your-current-salary-job-interview-question-486254cb59ad#.izg4ips52) - This article explain the dynamic of that sneaky question and how to defuse it.

+## Onboarding

+How to get newcomers up to speed with the rest of the team and the company.

+- [As a manager of a new employee I make an absolute point of being a "helicopter mom" from the moment they hit the area until about week 2 or 3](https://news.ycombinator.com/item?id=24404676) - Navigating a new organization will be hard the first few weeks, and the presence of a manager can help speed things up.

 ## Motivation

 - [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) - Daniel Pink summarizes it concisely: people are motivated by autonomy, mastery and purpose.